batiste/sprite.js/README.rst

     sprite.yscale
     sprite.angle    // use radians
     sprite.opacity  // use float in the range 0-1
-    sprite.color    // Background color of the sprite.
+    sprite.color    // background color of the sprite.
 Use the rgb/hexadecimal CSS notation.

 If you want to change any of those attributes use the following setters::